On the reverse isodiametric problem and Dvoretzky-Rogers-type volume bounds: Dvoretzky-Rogers-type volume bounds

-However, with regard to the reverse isodiametric problem, we are actually interested in finding a simplex $S = \conv\{0,u_{j_1},\dots,u_{j_n}\}$ that is spanned by a choice of the decomposing vectors $u_i$, and which has a large volume.
-This motivates the following more general Dvoretzky-Rogers-type problem, which asks to find $j$-dimensional simplices of large volume in any decomposition of the identity.
+However, with regard to the reverse isodiametric problem, we are interested in finding a simplex $S = \conv\{0,u_{j_1},\dots,u_{j_n}\}$ that is spanned by a choice of the decomposing vectors $u_i$, and which has a large volume.
+This motivates a more general Dvoretzky-Rogers-type problem derived from the following definition, which asks to find $j$-dimensional simplices of large volume in any decomposition of the identity.